jkunimune/Djastiz/README.md

 As an auxlang, Oltilip is designed to be as easy as possible for everyone to learn and use.
 Thus, in creating it, I followed three basic priorities:

-* Simplicity -- there should be as little to learn as possible, without sacrificing usability.
+* Learnability -- the learning curve should be as colloquially shallow as possible, without sacrificing learnability.
-* Flexibility -- speakers should be able to include as much or as little information as necessary.
 * Elegance -- unknown structures should be inferrable from known ones, when possible.
+* Neutrality -- no one culture should have a significant learning advantage over any other.

 With these goals in mind, I developed a language with the following key features: